Entertainment Digest - Xenia Gazette

 Trivia with a twist

-BEAVERCREEK — Buffalo Wild Wings Grill & Bar will host “Trivia with a Twist” every Friday at 7 p.m., 2776 Centre Drive.
+BEAVERCREEK — Buffalo Wild Wings Grill & Bar will host “Trivia with a Twist” 7 p.m. every Friday, 2776 Centre Drive.
 See fun, energetic hosts for some great games, fantastic prizes and challenging trivia.

 Second Street Market